 Work can be intense.
 Sometimes, that intensity can take a physical toll on your body.
-That’s why knowing what to do if you are hurt at work is important.
+That’s why knowing what to do if you are hurt at work is essential.
 Getting injured in the workplace can be a scary and challenging experience.

 And could keep you from returning to your job for weeks or months — even permanently.
 Whether it’s a slip-and-fall accident, a minor motor vehicle collision, or an industrial accident, injuries at work should not be taken lightly.
+No one should go to work and feel like they’ll need a worker’s compensation attorney, but it’s one of the best people who can advise you on what to do if you get injured on the job.
+Your workplace is supposed to be a safe place to be, but when your job is dangerous, or when there are issues in the workplace, injuries can and do occur.

 #1: Get Medical Help Right Away